Kwiebs/Forpetswithlove/exampleSite/content/english/blog/cat-scratching-post-placement.md

 ## Conclusion

-Cat scratching post placement is crucial for maximizing success in redirecting scratching behavior.
+Cat scratching post placement is important for maximizing success in redirecting scratching behavior.
 By placing scratching posts in strategic locations, you can encourage your cat to use them and protect your furniture.
 If you have any questions or tips of your own, feel free to share in the comments below!